topo-gps/topo-gps-manual/en/settings/addresses.rst

 =========
 In the Addresses section of the :ref:`settings <ss-settings>`, you can choose whether the app automatically looks up the addresses of specific points.

-When the 'Find automatically' setting is enabled, Topo GPS will fetch location addresses to provide a precise address for your waypoints and your current position.
+When the 'Find automatically' setting is enabled, Topo GPS will fetch location addresses to provide a precise address for your points and your current position.
 Please note that an active internet connection is required to use this feature.

 Once retrieved, addresses are displayed on the :ref:`waypoint details screen <ss-waypoint-details>` and the :ref:`current location screen <ss-current-location-screen>`.